DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230214-daocloud_k8s.md

 !!! note ""

-    "DaoCloud, as one of the first cloud-native technology training partners certified by CNCF, will continue to carry out trainings to help more companies find their best ways for going to the cloud."
+    "DaoCloud, as one of the first cloud native technology training partners certified by CNCF, will continue to carry out trainings to help more companies find their best ways for going to the cloud."

     Song Zheng,